syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-latex.md

 {% highlight JAVA %}

-//Creates a new Word document
+//Creates a new Word document.
 WordDocument document = new WordDocument();
-//Adds one section and one paragraph to the document document.ensureMinimal();
+//Adds one section and one paragraph to the document. document.ensureMinimal();
 //Append an accent equation with Double-Struck font using LaTeX. document.getLastParagraph().appendMath("\\dot{\\mathbb{a}}");